 At around $2900, the Aibo Dog is the most expensive of these robotic pets.
 But, keep in mind that the Aibo uses AI technology, cameras, and a range of sensors to figure out its surroundings and learn how to interact with its owner.
 That type of innovation doesn’t come cheap.

 Pet therapy can lessen feelings of depression and anxiety while providing companionship for seniors going through dementia or Alzheimer’s.
 These pets don’t have to be real to be beneficial.
-Robotic pets have lifelike fur and realistic body movements, so they can feel like a true companion.
+Robotic and stuffed pets have lifelike fur and realistic body movements, so they can provide emotional comfort and feel like a true companion.